 Since his election as part of the Andrews Labor Government in November of 2014, Nick has worked hard to deliver for the Bentleigh community.
 This work has included the removal of level crossings at Centre Road, North Road, and McKinnon Road; construction of the long-awaited Southland Station; funding new cancer diagnostics and outpatient facilities at Moorabbin Hospital; building a new student hub at Holmesglen TAFE in Moorabbin; new and improved bus services; funding an East Bentleigh Ambulance Branch; improved sports facilities at Moorabbin Reserve, Bricker Reserve, Duncan Mackinnon Reserve, King George Reserve, Bentleigh Reserve, McKinnon Reserve, Centenary Park, Bailey Reserve, Coatesville Bowls Club, Moorabbin Bowls Club and Glen Eira McKinnon Bowls Club; and funding local school upgrades at McKinnon Secondary College, Bentleigh Secondary College, Tucker Road Primary School, East Bentleigh Primary School, Valkstone Primary School, Southmoor Primary School, Bayside Special Developmental School, Berendale School, McKinnon Primary School, OLSH College, St Catherine’s Primary School, Moorabbin Primary School, Ormond Primary School, Southern Autistic School, St Peter’s Primary School, St Paul’s Primary School and Bentleigh West Primary School.

 Following Nick’s re-election in 2018, he was appointed Deputy Government Whip in the Legislative Assembly and the Secretary of the Parliamentary Labor Caucus.
 In 2020, Nick became Parliamentary Secretary to the Treasurer.
-He also serves on the Standing Orders Committee.

 Day to day, Nick continues to meet with and advocate on behalf of local schools, clubs, businesses, and individuals with all matters relating to the State Government.
 You can get in touch with Nick by visiting the contact page of this website.